Fpqc morphism

-In algebraic geometry, there are two slightly different definitions of an fpqc morphism, both variations of faithfully flat morphisms.
+In algebraic geometry, there are two slightly different definitions of an fpqc morphism, both variations of faithfully flat morphisms of schemes.

-Sometimes an fpqc morphism means one that is faithfully flat and quasicompact.
-This is where the abbreviation fpqc comes from: fpqc stands for the French phrase "fidèlement plat et quasi-compact", meaning "faithfully flat and quasi-compact".
+Sometimes an fpqc morphism means one that is faithfully flat and quasi-compact.
+This is where the abbreviation fpqc comes from: fpqc stands for the French phrase "fidèlement plat et quasi-compacte", meaning "faithfully flat and quasi-compact".

-However it is more common to define an fpqc morphism $f: X \to Y$ of schemes to be a faithfully flat morphism that satisfies the following equivalent conditions:
+However, it is more common to define an fpqc morphism $f: X \to Y$ of schemes to be a faithfully flat morphism that satisfies the following equivalent conditions: